 |Commitments and Contingencies Disclosure [Abstract]|

 |COMMITMENTS AND CONTINGENCIES||

-On September 29, 2022, the Consumer Financial Protection Bureau (the “CFPB”) initiated a civil action in the United States District Court for the Southern District of New York ("SDNY") against MoneyLion Technologies Inc., ML Plus LLC and the Company's 38 state lending subsidiaries, alleging violations of the Military Lending Act and the Consumer Financial Protection Act.
+On September 29, 2022, the Consumer Financial Protection Bureau (the “CFPB”) initiated a civil action in the United States District Court for the Southern District of New York against MoneyLion Technologies Inc., ML Plus LLC and our 38 state lending subsidiaries, alleging violations of the Military Lending Act and the Consumer Financial Protection Act.
 The CFPB is seeking injunctive relief, redress for allegedly affected consumers and civil monetary penalties.
-On January 10, 2023, the Company moved to dismiss the lawsuit, asserting various constitutional and merits-based arguments.
-On June 13, 2023, the CFPB filed its first amended complaint, alleging substantially similar claims as those asserted in its initial complaint.
-On July 11, 2023, the Company moved to dismiss the lawsuit, again asserting various constitutional and merit-based arguments.
-On October 9, 2023, the Company moved for a stay of the action pending a decision from the United States Supreme Court in CFPB v.
-Community Financial Services Association of America, Ltd., No. 22-448 (U.S. argued Oct.
-3, 2023).
-The Company continues to maintain that the CFPB’s claims are meritless and is vigorously defending against the lawsuit.
-Nevertheless, at this time, the Company cannot predict or determine the timing or final outcome of this matter or the effect that any adverse determinations in the lawsuit may have on its business, financial condition or results of operations.
+As previously reported, the Company had been cooperating with the CFPB and was in the process of responding to CIDs from the CFPB.
+The Company believes the CFPB’s claims are meritless and intends to vigorously defend the lawsuit.
+Nonetheless, at this time, the Company cannot predict or determine the timing or final outcome of this matter or the effect that any adverse determinations the lawsuit may have on the Company, its financial condition or its operations.

 The entire disclosure for commitments and contingencies.